Fairlington, Virginia: Early history

 Upon the arrival of Europeans in the New World, the area that is now Fairlington was near a Necostin Indian village in the 17th century.
 In the early 18th century, a 534 acre tract including Fairlington and extending to nearby Four Mile Run was granted under the headright system to William Struttfield, one of 48 original landowners in what is now Arlington County.
 By 1756, the land was owned by John Carlyle, a friend of future U.S. President George Washington, who was also the builder of Carlyle House in Alexandria.
 Carlyle and his heirs would possess the area of Fairlington for 150 years.
 Around 1770, Caryle began construction of a plantation and summer house near the current intersection of 30th Street South and South Columbus Street.
 The house was first called Torthorwald and later changed to Morven and stood until 1942.
 Carlyle used his plantation as a stud farm and operated a grist mill downstream from Fairlington above what is now Arlandria.
 Following John Carlyle's death in 1780, the house passed to his grandson, Carlyle Fairfax Whiting.
 George Washington himself owned a portion of the land in what would become Fairlington, near the Abingdon Elementary School and South 28th Street after he bought two of the 48 Arlington land grants.

 Following the American Revolution, new federal district governed by Congress was created in 1790 and the area that is now Fairlington (except for part of the section now within Alexandria) was included within the original boundaries of the new District of Columbia, forming part of Alexandria County, D.C.
 Congressional control began in 1801 and the area was no longer under Virginian jurisdiction.
-However, in 1846, the entire county was retroceded to Virginia and became Alexandria County, VA.
+However, in 1846, the entire county was retroceded to Virginia and became Alexandria County, Virginia.